salman-abedin/uniblocks/README.md

 -  Can be used with any status bar application
 -  Periodic & Event based update
--  Light & Fast (hint: Core Utils & FIFO)
 -  Extensible & Customizable
+-  Runs as fast as it gets! (hint: POSIX compliant shellscript)

 ## Description